Best World Series Betting Promos & Sites: $6000 in MLB Bonus Bets for Yankees-Dodgers

 The best MLB betting promos are available right now, and you can get $6,000 in bonuses for baseball odds and props.
 These welcome offers will put some runners on base early when you step up to the plate.
 Bonus bets are given after simply placing a wager, or as protection against a first-time losing wager.

 With plenty of World Series odds available on the top sportsbooks, you can use the best World Series betting promos to wager on the New York Yankees vs Los Angeles Dodgers.
-Game 1 is on Friday, October 25, when superstars like Aaron Judge, Juan Soto, Mookie Betts and Shohei Ohtani take the diamond.
+Game 3 is Monday night, when superstars like Aaron Judge, Juan Soto, Mookie Betts and Shohei Ohtani take the diamond.

 Best World Series Betting Promos, Sites & Offers: Get $6000 in Bonuses